 State TV broadcast images of plainclothes security officers throwing rocks at protesters from the parliament building.

-Protester Mostafa Sheshtawy said security forces burned protesters' tents overnight and ended the sit-in calling for an end to military rule.
+Protester Mostafa Sheshtawy said security forces burned protesters' tents overnight and ended the nearly three-week sit-in calling for an end to military rule.
 Dozens of people had been camped out in front of Cabinet headquarters following violence in Tahrir Square in late November, when more than 40 people were killed in clashes with security personnel.

 Dissatisfied with the military's handling of Egypt's transition, protesters Friday chanted "Down with military rule" and "The people want the execution of the Field Marshal," referring to Defense Minister Hussein Tantawi, head of the military council.